gilliam/articles/apparatus.md

 ## Distribution

-Apparatuses can be distributed as gzip'ed tarballs over http an htttp, or as git repositories.
+Apparatuses can be distributed as gzip'ed tarballs over http and https, or as git repositories.
 For the tarball, all files should be put in the "root" of the ball.